Skip to content

 Connectivity is another major factor.
 Systems that send real-time alerts to a GUARDian Hub or directly to lifeguard devices need a strong and stable Wi-Fi network.
 Before installing a system, it’s a good idea to assess your facility’s network coverage and strength.
 Any dead zones could create gaps in communication, so addressing these issues beforehand will ensure your system runs smoothly and alerts are delivered instantly when every second counts.

-Understanding Coverage and Blind Spots
+Finding the Gaps: How to Handle Coverage and Blind Spots

 No single safety measure can provide 100% coverage, and drowning sensors are no exception.
 It’s important to understand the potential blind spots of any system you choose.
 Camera-based systems can be affected by things like sun glare, water turbidity, or physical obstructions like pillars or play structures.
 Wearable sensors are incredibly effective, but they only work if swimmers are consistently wearing them.